isomerpages/singapore-customs-old/index.md

 title: Singapore Customs
 description: Singapore Customs is the lead agency on trade facilitation and revenue enforcement.
 permalink: /
-notification: For best experiences, please use the latest version of Microsoft Edge, Chrome, Firefox, Safari.<br> Singapore Customs remains in operation in the post Circuit Breaker period.
-To achieve the objective of safe distancing, we encourage members of public to access our digital services.
-Businesses can continue to submit trade declarations via TradeNet and other requests via our eServices (www.customs.gov.sg/services) or the Networked Trade Platform (www.ntp.gov.sg).
-For payment of taxes at the various Checkpoints, please make an advance declaration using Customs@SG app or the web portal (www.go.gov.sg/customs-sg).
+notification: For best experiences, please use the latest version of Microsoft Edge, Chrome, Firefox, Safari.<br> To achieve the objective of safe distancing, we encourage members of public to access our digital service during this period of heightened alert to minimise risk of community spread.
+Businesses can continue to submit trade declarations via TradeNet and other requests via our eServices (www.customs.gov.sg/services) or the Networked Trade Platform (www.ntp.gov.sg).For payment of taxes at the various Checkpoints, please make an advance declaration using Customs@SG application via our eServices (www.customs.gov.sg/services).
 sections:
     - hero:
         title: